simberaj/votelib/README.md

         Imperiali and their variants)
     -   Highest averages (all divisor variants - D'Hondt, Sainte-Laguë/Webster,
         Imperiali, Huntington-Hill, Macau)
+    -   Biproportional apportionment, allowing to satisfy proportionality in both party and district seats

 The following classes of votes are supported:
 -   Simple (single candidate) voting